Failing to file Form 5471 triggers an automatic $10,000 penalty per foreign corporation, per year, rising to $60,000 if you ignore an IRS notice.

-For many US taxpayers with foreign business interests, IRS Form 5471 is a compliance ticking time bomb.
-This form is so complex that even honest mistakes can lead to devastating financial consequences.
-Form 5471 is required for certain US persons who are officers, directors, or shareholders of a controlled foreign corporation (CFC).
+For US taxpayers with foreign business interests, Form 5471 is one of the most punishing compliance requirements in the tax code.
+The form is required for certain US persons who are officers, directors, or shareholders of a foreign corporation or Controlled Foreign Corporation (CFC).

 Key Summary: Form 5471 Penalties